tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 }
 ```

-The buffer overflow vulnerability is present in the "bof" function for the following reasons:
+The buffer overflow vulnerability is present in the "bof()" function for the following reasons:

 * The size of "buffer" is dictated by "BUF_SIZE", which, being a user-defined constant, can be less than the size of "str".
 * `strcpy`, which is used to copy the content of "str" to "buffer", does NOT perform bounds checking.
 As such, it does not verify if "buffer" has enough space to receive all the characters from "str".